David A.N. Siegel, MD

 How I Came to This Work

 I trained originally as a pain physician.
-Over time it became clear that a significant number of my patients were also living with serious mental illness, addiction, or both — something my training had not prepared me for, and something most of my colleagues preferred not to engage with.
+Over time it became clear that a significant number of my patients were also living with serious mental illness, addiction, or both — something my training had not prepared me for, and that most of my colleagues preferred not to engage with.
 The common response, when these issues surfaced, was to discharge the patient.

 What Shaped My Thinking

-That question led me to a serious study of theories of the mind and people's inner life — the history, the meaning, the emotional logic of how someone has come to be where they are.
+That wish led me to a serious study of theories of the mind and people's inner life — the history, the meaning, the emotional logic of how someone has come to be where they are.
 In my experience, this is where the real answers tend to live.
 Not in a formula or a framework, but in the particular story of a particular person.

 What Patients Tell Me

-What they tend to find here is different: a practice built around them as individuals, with a doctor who is genuinely interested in understanding them and who will stay with them through a process that takes as long as it takes.
+What they tend to find here is a practice built around them as individuals, with a doctor who is genuinely interested in understanding them and who will stay with them through a process that takes as long as it takes.
 There are no programs to complete, no steps to follow, no predetermined endpoint.

 The Practice

 I have been practicing in New York City for over twenty years.
 My practice is small by design — entirely private, with no office staff and no third parties involved in care.
-I am board-certified in Addiction Medicine with additional training in psychoanalytic psychotherapy.
+I am board-certified in Addiction Medicine with additional training in psychodynamic psychotherapy.

 Sessions are conducted in person at my office on the Upper West Side of Manhattan or by video.
 I am available by phone for emergencies around the clock.